oliverfields/dun/README.md

 ### Vim syntax

 Copy syntax file to enable vim syntax highlighting of statuses and tags.
+Vim syntax must be enabled and will be applied if opening note files via `dun`.

 ```
 cp <path to cloned repo>/dun_syntax.vim ~/.vimrc/syntax/dun.vim